mila-iqia/fuel/docs/extending_fuel.rst

 >>> print([batch for batch in batch_stream.get_epoch_iterator()])
 [(array([2, 4]), array([-1,  1])), (array([6, 8]), array([-1,  1]))]

-If you think the :meth:`transform_example` and :meth:`transform_batch` implementations are repetitive, you're right!
-In cases where the example and batch implementations of a transformer are the same, you can subclass from :class:`AgnosticTransformer` instead.
+You may have noticed that in this example the :meth:`transform_example` and :meth:`transform_batch` implementations are the same.
+In such cases, you can subclass from :class:`AgnosticTransformer` instead.
 It requires that you implement a :meth:`transform_any` method, which will be called by both :meth:`transform_example` and :meth:`transform_batch`.

 >>> from fuel.transformers import AgnosticTransformer